-As the EDD approaches, some of the common questions arising among first-time moms would probably be “What to prepare before labour?”, “How do I know if I am in the pre-labour period”, and other similar questions that represent their mixed feelings of anxiousness and anticipation.
+As the EDD approaches, some of the common questions arising among first-time moms would probably be “What to prepare before labor?”, “How do I know if I am in the pre-labour period?”, “What do contractions feel like?”, and other similar questions that represent their mixed feelings of anxiousness and anticipation.

 It certainly isn’t helping and only doubles up the feelings when friends and family around you keep asking for updates when the EDD is near.
 So, a basic understanding of what’s going on or what is going to happen can help to ease yourself in that transition period.